solarslurpi/MarkRoberCourse/Brainstorm/chompy.md

 In priority order

 Needs to:
-- E chop up vegetables, fruits, cardboard, and paper into small pieces.
+- E chop at least 80% of scraps of vegetables, fruits, cardboard, and paper into small pieces.
 - E be safe - not cut or chop any fingers.
 - E have a mechanism to start and stop shredding.
 - E not jam.
+- E take a short amount of time, i.e.: be efficient.
 - E easy transfer of chopping to Dacomp.
 - E not cause a mess.